sudev3/whatsapp-extension/README.md

 # whatsapp-extension
 Chrome Extension to automate whatsapp

-This script is developed to make the maximum of interaction possibles on page and simulating a humam interaction, less possibilities to whatsapp bot get you using a automation
+This script is developed to make the maximum of interaction possibles on page and simulating a human interaction, less possibilities to whatsapp bot get you using a automation

 Functions: